rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

           /* ... */
         }

-.. guideline:: Make all shift left and shift right expressions explicit
+.. guideline:: Do not shift an expression by a negative number of bits or by greater than or equal to the number of bits that exist in the operand
     :id: gui_RHvQj8BHlz9b
     :category: advisory
     :status: draft